-Himachal to hold Assembly session from Dec 10
+Himachal To Hold Assembly Session From Dec 10

 It gave its nod to enhance the stipend of postgraduate MDS students of the Government Dental College in Shimla by Rs 5,000 per month from April 1.

-Now the MDS students of the first year would get Rs 40,000, while the second year students Rs 45,000 and the third year Rs 50,000 per month.
+Now the MDS students of the first year would get Rs 40,000, while the second year students Rs 45,000 and the third year Rs 50,000 per month - IANS

 It was also decided to open schools from classes 3 to 7 from November 10 and Class 1 and 2 from November 15.
 It was decided to resume transport buses to operate with full capacity, instead of 50 per cent passengers.